 It's been almost 18 months since I last went to the theatre.
 Earlier this year I signed up to all the whats-on mailing lists I could find — though I expect most of the action is on FaceBook these days — and scored a freebie to a preview of Superhal at NIDA on Monday night past, which I went to with Sugam.
 I refrain from commenting on it as the performance was a preview; The Sydney Arts Guide reviewed it after it opened.

 Kindle. $AU16.99 from the Australian store on the day it was released in this market, which was either a vote of confidence in Mohsin Hamid or in desperation for something decent to read.
-Having finished it I wish I'd waited: the author repeatedly talks down to his readers, spelling out the detail of a careful, beautiful allusion to a negligible detail.
+Having finished it I wish I'd waited: the author repeatedly talks down to his readers, spelling out careful, beautiful allusions to negligible details.
 It is this sort of thing that destroys momentum.
 I was also irritated by his naive politics, him being a fan of more men and accepting the further wholesale destruction of nature that entails.
 The door mechanism is not even magical, it just is, and that's not enough.
 His taxation proposal is ... pretty much how things are now?
 To those who were born into a world with fewer people we will give more?
-And they wonder why Gen Y is smashing avocados rather than scrimping for their own piece of Australia, or worrying about the long term.
+And they wonder why Gen Y is smashing avocados rather than scrimping for their own piece of Australia, or thinking about the long term.
 I found the characters generally tendentious, almost inhuman, and so much of the refugee experience is made light of.
 The interstitial stories are generally feeble, merely small portraits of places Hamid has visited, or has friends at.
 The ending, a reprise, a variant on that of his excellent How to get filthy rich in rising Asia, has the central couple reconnect when aged to no great effect.
 Why ever does he resist having them come from a specific country?

 Michiko Kakutani found more in it than I did.
 Viet Thanh Nguyen.
 Andrew Motion.
 Isaac Chotiner is more skeptical, and while I generally agree with his criticisms, he is in error to hold that Moth Smoke is Hamid's finest.